carolinau/cu-theme/modules/entity_share/README.txt

 TROUBLESHOOTING
 ---------------

- * Block fields: To support Block fields, Entity share provides a field enhancer plugin to enable on the server website.
+ * Block fields: To support Block fields, Entity Share provides a field enhancer plugin to enable on the server website.
 It will allow to import block content automatically.
  * Internal link fields: As Drupal stores the id of entities for internal link